 Raise your hand if you LOVE our Georgia State Parks.
 Me!
 Me!
 Me!
 And I bet you do, too!

-You.
-You make this magic happen.
-Here are 11 things you probably didn’t know about Friends of Georgia State Parks…about why their efforts are so important…including a coupon code for 365 readers to save on a membership!
+Here are 11 things you probably didn’t know about Friends of Georgia State Parks, including why their efforts are so important.
+And bonus: There’s a coupon code for 365 readers to save on a membership!

-Friends offers partnership and support to the park system.
+Friends offers partnerships and support to the park system.
 Their mission is to promote and preserve Georgia State Parks, raising awareness of the value that our state parks provide to the community – both economically and inherently.

-Friends publishes a magazine, Georgia’s Great Places, twice per year.
-It’s available to members, but you can also pick up a free copy at a state park, historic site or visitor center.
+They publish a magazine, Georgia’s Great Places, twice per year.
+It’s available to members, but you can also pick up a free copy at a state park, historic site, or visitor center.

 I read this magazine from cover to cover every time a new issue is released!
-There are great topics covered in each issue, such as an awesome piece about helping connect kids with nature, a guide to birding in the state and a wonderful backstory on Camp Lawton which we really enjoyed when visiting Magnolia Springs last year.
+There are great topics covered in each issue, such as an awesome piece about helping connect kids with nature, a guide to birding in the state, and a wonderful backstory on Camp Lawton, which we really enjoyed when visiting Magnolia Springs.

-Friends works on statewide projects but is also the umbrella organization for 56 chapters around the state.
+Friends works on statewide projects, but it’s also the umbrella organization for 50 chapters around the state.
 These chapter organizations are based at specific state parks, and they support projects and raise funds just for that park.

 Friends is entirely supported by its members and donors.
-If there is a particular park that you love, why not consider joining the Friends chapter?
-Select the park you are interested in helping, then click the Donate button or complete the green form at the bottom of the page to join a Chapter mailing list and learn about upcoming volunteer efforts.
+If there is a particular park that you love, consider joining the Friends chapter.
+Select the park you are interested in helping, then click the “Become a Member” button, choose your membership level, and complete the form on the page to join a Chapter mailing list and learn about upcoming volunteer efforts.

 Want to be a part of the volunteer efforts?
 You can click here to visit the park you are interested in helping, then sign up to receive notifications about volunteer opportunities.